Utappia/uCareSystem/README.md

 - Removes obsolete packages
 - Removes orphan packets
 - Deletes package configuration files from packages that have been uninstalled by you
-- If there is a required reboot, it will inform you with the packeages that requested for a system reboot
+- If there is a need for a system reboot, it will inform you and it will provide the list of packeages that requested that system reboot

 ![ucaresystem-core](https://github.com/user-attachments/assets/a684a40e-403f-4306-a4dc-930575e066c5)

 ## Usage

 uCareSystem creates an launcher icon in your Applications menu.
 Just search your applications manu for `ucare`.
-When you click it, it performs the default maintenance by automatically launching a terminal.
+If you click the icon, it starts performing the default maintenance tasks.

 Alternatively, you can invoke it through terminal with various options/flags.
 The default system updates and maintenace for Ubuntu / Debian / Linux Mint (and derivatives) :
 ```
-sudo ucaresystem-core
+ucaresystem-core
 ```
 If you want to shutdown your system after using the uCareSystem you can use the `-s` option :
 ```
-sudo ucaresystem-core -s
+ucaresystem-core -s
 ```
 When the next available release is availabe for Ubuntu (and official flavors) you can upgrade with `-u`:
 ```
-sudo ucaresystem-core -u
+ucaresystem-core -u
 ```
 If you are a tester, developer, or simply an enthusiast, you can upgrade to the next development cycle of Ubuntu (and official flavors) with `-d` which actually turns your Ubuntu into a rolling release distribution:
 ```
-sudo ucaresystem-core -d
+ucaresystem-core -d
 ```
 If your Ubuntu (and official flavors) has reached the EOL support you can upgrade to the next supported release with `-eol`:
 ```
-sudo ucaresystem-core -eol
+ucaresystem-core -eol
 ```
 For information about all the availabe options / flags, start ucaresystem-core with `-h` option :
 ```
-sudo ucaresystem-core -h
+ucaresystem-core -h
 ```